 Check the yacht's insurance details and whether the yacht and crew are covered for the passage.
 If going abroad, check of all crew’s passports to ensure any visa arrangements have been made.
 Check the yacht's registration papers are on board.
 Some countries have are requirement that a skipper possess a certificate of competence.

 The Coastguard Service in many countries is responsible for managing rescue operations at sea.
-The coastguard service requires a yacht setting out on passage to inform the coastguard of its passage plan or sail plan, destination, and estimated date and time of arrival.
+The coastguard service requires a yacht setting out on passage to inform the coastguard of its sailing passage plan or sail plan, destination, and estimated date and time of arrival.

 When reaching the destination, the skipper notifies the coastguard of the boat's safe arrival.
 This system alerts the coastguard to commence a search-and-rescue operation if a yacht is overdue.